mantognini/leon/doc/verification.rst

 The function ``exp`` is again defined recursively, but this time using ``if`` statements rather than pattern matching.
-Let's try and prove some properties this function using natural induction.
+Let's try and prove some properties of this function using natural induction.
 One such property is that for any pair of positive numbers :math:`x, y \geq 0`, the exponential :math:`x^y` is again a positive number.